When your work no longer feels like work, you’re doing the right thing. And for Lauren Goodsmith, this rings true.

-Some view it as a place to pray, while others walk the labyrinth simply to find peace of mind.
-The labyrinth leads to the Sacred Writings Garden, which houses 5 separate circular gardens, each dedicated to its respective religion: Christianity, Judaism, Islam, the Earth Religions and the Eastern Religions.
+Some view it as a place to pray, while others walk the labyrinth to find peace of mind.
+The labyrinth leads to the Sacred Writings Garden, which houses five separate circular gardens, each dedicated to its respective religion: Christianity, Judaism, Islam, the Earth Religions, and the Eastern Religions.
 There is also a vegetable and herb garden that has been established behind the convent building, which now houses the Connection program and its partner nonprofit, Asylee Women Enterprise.

 The garden means different things to each person who passes through it.

 “There are clients who have been subdued or withdrawn but then light up when they come out to the vegetable/herb garden: a Syrian refugee who eagerly gathers parsley; a couple from East Africa who have planted rows of okra, beans and peppers; another client who single-handedly cleared three raised beds of weeds, making way for squash and watermelon seeds.”

 For some, it serves as a place of refuge and peace, yet for others, it serves as a place of purpose.
 This diversity in individuality allows Lauren’s Sacred Place to serve and benefit its community.